opensanctions/site/_articles/2023-02-13-kyb-openscreening.md

 draft: false
 ---

-How can you see previously hidden relationships between 25M beneficial owners, 26M companies, politicians, sanctions targets and networks of companies?
+How can you see previously hidden relationships between 25 million beneficial owners, 26 million companies, politicians, sanctions targets and networks of companies?
 One tool, [OpenScreening](https://resources.linkurious.com/openscreening), seeks to do just that by combining technology and data on millions of beneficial owners worldwide from three leading organizations: [Open Ownership](https://www.openownership.org), [Linkurious](https://linkurious.com) and OpenSanctions.

 <img class="img-fluid" src="https://assets.opensanctions.org/images/articles/budapest.png">